DiogoPombo/CMD_Theme_Switcher/README.md

 This script modifies the Windows registry to configure CMD behavior.

-* Changes apply to all new CMD sessions ony for current user
+* Changes apply to all new CMD sessions for current user only.
-* No system-wide or administrative changes are made
+* No system-wide or administrative changes are made.
-* All changes are reversible
+* All changes are reversible.

 ---